mastergaurang94/agent-sentinel/README.md

    go run main.go
    ```

 The proxy listens on port 8080 and automatically detects which API to use based on available keys.
+Logs are output in JSON format for enterprise observability tools.

 ## Usage